Items on same line indicate model updates. Different lines indicate varying model levels.

 Sony has pretty much confused everyone at some point with its ever-changing mirrorless lineup.
 We have had name changes, multiple mounts, different sensor sizes, fast updates, no updates, and even more to contend with.

 Sony introduced its first mirrorless cameras after m4/3, but not long after.
-The original NEX-3 and NEX-5 models appeared in Spring of 2010 and established what is now a fairly wide line of products.
-Indeed, Sony appears to be using the E-mount that was introduced with the NEX-3 and NEX-5 for a wide range of both still and video cameras.
+The original NEX-3 and NEX-5 models appeared in Spring of 2010 and established what is now a wide line of mirrorless products.
+Indeed, Sony uses the E-mount that was introduced with the NEX-3 and NEX-5 for a wide range of both still and video cameras.

 - First Generation: NEX-3, NEX-5